Friedrich Hayek

 1.4 Communities Tend To Be Spontaneous Orders

 What emerges from the haggling is not only a deal, but something larger: a community.
 There was no central decision about who should produce tin, or whether anyone should; no central decision about who should consume tin, or whether anyone should; no central decision about what should be given in return for tin.
 All that happened is that some people guessed that if they were to produce tin and bring it to market, it would be worth something to customers—enough to make the venture worthwhile.
-When some of these guesses prove correct and trades are consummated, a market in tin emerges and becomes part of what brings people together as partners in mutually beneficial ventures.
+When some of these guesses prove correct and trades get consummated, a market in tin emerges and becomes part of what is bringing people together as partners in mutually beneficial ventures.

 2. Progress

 Often, technological progress consists of innovations that lower transaction cost: steam boat, railroad, air travel, telegraph, telephone, internet, bar code reader, “apps” that make possible such businesses as Uber and AirBnB, along with innovative organizational structures and business models such as Federal Express or container ships (which, after a ten-year legal battle with trade unions, reduced from days to minutes the time that a truck’s contents would spend at the dockyard before being transferred to a ship).
 In many cases, the cost of transacting concerns the cost of information.
-As the frontier of knowledge expands, the slice that a given individual can grasp inevitably becomes a smaller fraction of the whole.
+As the frontier of knowledge expands, the slice of information that a given individual can grasp inevitably becomes a smaller fraction of the whole.
 Prices become an increasingly indispensable window to a world of tacit knowledge.

+Unfortunately, when decision makers are not principals but bureaucrats in large organizations, they are not subject to this immediate discipline.
+Their interest is not in providing a better service so much as in avoiding budget cuts.
+If they make a mistake, what cuts their budget is not the mistake so much as supervisors discovering the mistake.
+Bureaucratic structure makes new information a threat that needs to be suppressed or smothered in propaganda (1944, 126ff, 153ff).
 Bureaucrats and their expert advisors experience mistakes not as events from which they need to learn but rather as events that they need to cover up.
-Their mistakes are with other people’s money, so bureaucrats learn to say with a straight face, when confronted, that their budget was not large enough, or that things would have been worse without their policies.[1]
+The mistakes they make are with other people’s money, so bureaucrats learn to say, when confronted, that their budget was not large enough, or that things would have been worse if they had acted differently.[1]
 They may even believe what they are saying, but they do not know and have every incentive to avoid learning.

-3. Planned Orders Are Inferior
+3. Planned Orders Are Systematically Inferior

 seems to imagine that he can arrange the different members of a great society with as much ease as the hand arranges the different pieces upon a chess-board.
 He does not consider that the pieces upon the chess-board have no other principle of motion besides that which the hand impresses upon them; but that, in the great chess-board of human society, every single piece has a principle of motion of its own, altogether different from that which the legislature might choose to impress upon it.
 If those two principles coincide and act in the same direction, the game of human society will go on easily and harmoniously, and is very likely to be happy and successful.
 If they are opposite or different, the game will go on miserably, and the society must be at all times in the highest degree of disorder (Smith 1790, 234).